iotaledger/wallet.rs/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Request a feature for Bee
+name: Request a feature for wallet.rs
 about: Request a feature
 ---